docusign/code-examples-php/README.md

 1. A DocuSign Integration Key (a client ID) that is configured to use the either the OAuth Authorization Code flow or the JWT Auth Flow.
 1. [PHP](https://www.php.net/downloads.php) version 7.2 or later.
-1. [Composer](https://getcomposer.org/download/) set up in your PATH environment variable so you can call "composer" from any directory.
+1. [Composer](https://getcomposer.org/download/) set up in your PATH environment variable so you can call `composer` from any directory.
 1. A name and email for a signer, and a name and email for a cc recipient.
 #### Authorization Code Grant specifics:
    You will need the **Integration Key** itself, and its **secret**.